wblakecaldwell/fun-with-c/README.md

 c-array-based-queue
 ===================

-Simple (non-optimal) Array-backed integer FIFO queue in C.
+Simple Array-backed integer FIFO queue in C.

 Note: The underlying array size must be a power of 2.
 Internally, head and tail roll-over is handled by bitmasking against (array_size - 1).